 The output current of the driver can be monitored by measuring the voltage on the LIO pin.
-This feature is very useful for micro-controller based system where the ADC is available and monitoring the current in real time is required.
+This feature is very useful for micro-controller based system where an ADC is available and monitoring the current in real time is required.
 This pin provides a very low noise voltage signal which is proportional to the output current:

-$$V{LIO}(V) = 2.5 \times I{OUT}/2.0 (V).$$
+$V{LIO}(V) = 0.005 \times I{OUT}(mA)$.

-For example, when the output signal equals to 2.5V, the output current is 2A.
+For example, when the output current is 500mA, the LIO pin voltage is to 2.5V.